Mooney M20

 The Mooney M20 is a family of piston-powered, four-seat, propeller-driven, general aviation aircraft, all featuring low wings and tricycle gear, manufactured by the Mooney International Corporation.

 The M20 was the 20th design from Al Mooney, and his most successful.
 The series has been produced in many variations over the last 60 years, from the wooden-wing M20 and M20A models of 1955, to the M20V Acclaim Ultra that debuted in 2016.
-More than 11,000 aircraft in total have been produced across three production runs, with the most recent concluding in 2019.
+More than 11,000 aircraft in total have been produced across three production runs, the most recent concluding in 2019.

-In November 2008, the company announced that it was halting all production as a result of the late-2000s recession, but would still provide parts and support for the existing fleet.
-With the injection of Chinese capital after the company's purchase, production of the M20 resumed in February 2014.
+In November 2008, Mooney International announced that it was halting all production as a result of the late-2000s recession, but would still provide parts and support for the existing fleet.
+With the injection of new capital from the company's purchase by a Chinese private equity firm, production of the M20 resumed in February 2014.
 Since then, the company has released two more M20 models.

 Development

 Al Mooney had been developing preliminary designs for the four-seater M20 for some time, while the single-seat M-18 Mite was in production in the late 1940s and early 1950s.
 When in early 1953 the company moved from Wichita, Kansas, to Kerrville, Texas, and when it became clear that the Mite was nearing the end of its production, development of the M20 accelerated.
 The first M20 flight took place on September 3, 1953, and it was certified on August 24, 1955.

 During 1955, the company sold 10 of the M20 airplanes.
 Due to start-up costs, they lost about $3000 on each airplane.
 In 1956, they delivered 51 airplanes, and in 1957 the total was 105.
 The airplane gained attention because it was able to achieve speeds up to 170 mph with a 150 hp Lycoming O-320 engine.
 The combination of speed and efficiency was noteworthy.
-In 1958 the M20A joined the lineup with a larger 180 hp Lycoming O-360-A1A engine, and by 1959, this was the only model offered, with a total sales that year of 231 units.
-This was the first year the company made a profit.
+In 1958 the M20A joined the lineup with a larger 180 hp Lycoming O-360-A1A engine, and by 1959, this was the only model offered, 231 units were sold that year.
+1959 was also the first year that the company made a profit.
 The M20A continued production into 1960, when 166 were delivered.
 These were the last of the Mooneys to have wooden structures in the wings and tail.
 Early in the model's history, several incidents of wooden tails breaking up in flight occurred due to water damage and the resulting rot.
 Consequently, most tails have now been replaced with all-metal copies, as required by Mooney Service Bulletin M20-170A and the FAA Airworthiness Directive 86-19-10.
 Without the possibility of metal fatigue, the wooden wing has an indefinite life expectancy and is considered by some pilots to provide a smoother ride in turbulence.